madeinoz67/omiocnc-x6-2200epl/docs/cam/index.md

 ## Fusion 360

-Ive moved away from using F360 due to the changes in their licensing, however these Ive had good success with these in the past.
+I've since moved away from using F360 due to the changes in their licensing, however I've had good success with these post-processors in the past.

 - <https://github.com/MarkHedleyJones/OmioCNC-Postprocessor>
 - <https://brainright.com/wp-content/uploads/2020/10/DDCSV11.txt>